 Passports contain privacy sensitive information, such as personal number.
 Protection of this information is very important, for example to prevent identity theft.
 Someone must be close to the RFID chip to be able to read the content via NFC, but access control is needed nevertheless.
 Access control means a technically inherent form of control over who can access and read the chip via NFC.
 For example, you do not want someone in line behind you in the supermarket to hold their smartphone close to your wallet and read the content.
 In addition, for example at an airport, secure messaging is needed to prevent someone from eavesdropping on the communication between your passport and the Automatic Border Control gate that is reading the chip in your passport.

-Summarizing this, the objective for privacy-related security mechanisms is protecting the privacy of the document holder by implementing access control and preventing eavesdropping.
+Summarising this, the objective for privacy-related security mechanisms is protecting the privacy of the document holder by implementing access control and preventing eavesdropping.
 We’ll discuss the three privacy-related security mechanisms:

 - Basic Access Control